-Contact LogistiCare for additional details and to schedule your trips:
+Contact ModivCare for additional details and to schedule your trips:

-(833) 219-1182, TTY: 844-488-9724, 8:00 a.m.- 5:00 p.m.
-Monday - Friday Local Time or by visiting www.logisticare.com/BookNow
+1-833-219-1182, TTY 1-844-488-9724, 8 a.m.- 5 p.m.
+Monday - Friday, Local Time, or by visiting www.modivcare.com/BookNow.
+If you have been recently discharged from an inpatient stay at a hospital or skilled nursing facility and would like to learn more, call the phone number located on the back of your UnitedHealthcare member ID card.

-\weekend scheduling available only for urgent requests as specified by LogistiCare.

-\ \ requires additional time to schedule these services
+Weekend scheduling available only for urgent requests as specified by ModivCare. requires additional time to schedule these services